Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 > 1.1 Windsurfing rounds will count towards the UKWA windsurfing ranking, if both of the following conditions are met:
 >
-> - There are at least 4 UKWA windsurfers who finish the heat, from hereon referred to as the number of finishers.
+> - There are at least 4 UKWA windsurfers who finish the round, from hereon referred to as the number of finishers.
 > - The required number of finishers have a 2-run average of 28 knots (or higher).
-The requirement is the total number of finishers // 4.
+The requirement is total number of finishers // 4.
 >
-> 1.2 Windsurfing rounds will also count towards the UKWA windsurfing ranking, if both of the following conditions are met:
+> 1.2 Windsurfing rounds will also count towards the UKWA windsurfing ranking, if all of the following conditions are met:
 >
-> - There are at least 4 UKWA windsurfers who finish the heat, from hereon referred to as the number of finishers.
+> - There are at least 4 UKWA windsurfers who finish the round, from hereon referred to as the number of finishers.
 > - The 28 knots criteria is only missed by one competitor, and the competitor has a 2-run average of 27.5 knots (or higher).
 > - The required number of finishers have a 2-run average of 26 knots (or higher).
-The requirement is the total number of finishers // 2.
+The requirement is total number of finishers // 2.
 >
 > 1.3 Wing foiling rounds will count towards the UKWA wing foiling ranking, if both of the following conditions are met:
 >
-> - There are at least 4 UKWA wing foilers who finish the heat, from hereon referred to as the number of finishers.
+> - There are at least 4 UKWA wing foilers who finish the round, from hereon referred to as the number of finishers.
 > - The required number of finishers have a 2-run average of 25 knots (or higher).
-The requirement is the total number of finishers // 4.
+The requirement is total number of finishers // 4.
 >
-> 1.4 Wing foiling rounds will also count towards the UKWA wing foiling ranking, if both of the following conditions are met:
+> 1.4 Wing foiling rounds will also count towards the UKWA wing foiling ranking, if all of the following conditions are met:
 >
-> - There are at least 4 UKWA wing foilers who finish the heat, from hereon referred to as the number of finishers.
+> - There are at least 4 UKWA wing foilers who finish the round, from hereon referred to as the number of finishers.
 > - The 25 knots criteria is only missed by one competitor, and the competitor has a 2-run average of 24.5 knots (or higher).
 > - The required number of finishers have a 2-run average of 23 knots (or higher).
-The requirement is the total number of finishers // 2.
+The requirement is total number of finishers // 2.
 >
 > A minimum of one completed round is needed to ratify the event.